CybersecurityHQ — CISO Deep Dive

 Microsoft integrated MCP support across Copilot Studio and Azure AI Foundry.
 Whether enterprise platform vendors will mandate authentication, audit logging, and tool verification as non-optional features, or leave these as configurable options, affects whether MCP deployments inherit security posture from the platform or must build it independently.

 The breaches documented in 2025 confirm that MCP systems are governed by the same security principles as traditional software.
-Whether organizations will treat MCP surfaces with the same seriousness as API gateways, CI/CD pipelines, and Cloud IAM is uncertain.
-Attackers already do.
+Whether organizations will treat MCP surfaces with the same seriousness as API gateways, CI/CD pipelines, and Cloud IAM remains to be observed.

 Prompt injection remains listed as LLM01 on the OWASP Top 10 for GenAI and Large Language Model Applications.
-Whether technical mitigations (input validation, output verification, context isolation) can adequately address a vulnerability class where malicious intent can be encoded in natural language in virtually infinite ways is an open research problem.
-Traditional input sanitization approaches may be structurally insufficient.
+Whether technical mitigations can adequately address a vulnerability class where malicious intent can be encoded in natural language in virtually infinite ways is an open research problem.

 Multi-agent systems decompose problems across specialized agents.
 Google announced the Agent2Agent Protocol in 2025 to enable communication between agentic applications regardless of vendor.
 Whether expanded agent-to-agent communication surfaces create more attack vectors than they solve coordination problems is undefined.